L1 Invariants¶

 3. spec_example_overdraft — Non-negative balance¶

-Each internal account day where the stored balance is negative.
+Each internal account day where the effective stored balance is negative — including carried days: a sparse account whose last emitted balance was negative stays overdrawn on every quiet day until an emit says otherwise.
 External counterparties are excluded by construction (the asymmetry is intentional: banks may legitimately overdraft us; we MUST NOT overdraft them).

 Columns: account_id, account_name, account_role,